bbuecherl/TicTac2/README.md

 Caution
 -------
 Please refer to v1.0 as stable release, since we have encountered some major bugs in two features of v2.0.
+We will fix these as soon as possible.

 How to play
 -----------